aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/image-processing-and-enhancement/fodg-image-support/_index.md

 ---
-title: How to Use Aspose.Imaging for Java: FODG Image Support
+title: How to Use Aspose.Imaging for Java - FODG Image Support
 linktitle: FODG Image Support
 second_title: Aspose.Imaging Java Image Processing API
 description: Learn how to use Aspose.Imaging for Java to save image as PNG and work with FODG Image Support.
 A powerful library for image manipulation and conversion.